Nelzord/JAJ-Snowbird-/README.md

 # JAJ-Snowbird-
-A jumping game created in Javascript using the p5 library.
+#A jumping game created in Javascript using the p5 library.
+#Group project in collaboration with Austin Liu, Jason Woo, and Jack Nelson